ARM-software/CMSIS-NN/README.md

 ```

 ### Compiler Options
 Default optimization level is set at Ofast.
+This can be overwritten with CMake on command line by using <nobr>*"-DCMSIS_OPTIMIZATION_LEVEL"*</nobr>.
 Please change according to project needs.
-Just bear in mind this can impact
-performance.
+Just bear in mind this can impact performance.
 With only optimization level -O0, *ARM_MATH_AUTOVECTORIZE* needs to be defined for processors with Helium
 Technology.

 The compiler option *'-fomit-frame-pointer'* is enabled by default at -O and higher.
 When no optimization level is specified,